 When the change is reported in a timely manner (within 30 calendar days from the effective date of the income increase), the family will be given a 30-day notice prior to the first of the month for any increase in tenant rent.

+Cost of living adjustments to recipients of Social Security or SSI, Welfare and Veterans Assistance or increased amounts of other current unearned income will be calculated at the next annual re-examination.

+Increases in assets will be calculated at the next re-examination.

+Increases in current earned income will be calculated at the next re-examination (i.e. increase in pay rate or hours worked).

+Interim increases will be processed as a result of new earned income or new unearned income if the increase is greater than \$600.00 a month or equal to or greater than \$7,200 annually.

-Cost of living adjustments to recipients of Social Security or SSI, Welfare and Veterans Assistance will be calculated at the next annual re-examination.
-Monthly income increases that total less than \$600.00 \$480.00 a month or less than \$\$7,200 annually will be calculated at the next reexamination except when income is zero.
-If a family reports an increase in income within 4 months of their next annual re-examination, HACA will include the interim change at the annual re-examination.
+Monthly income increases that total less than \$600.00 a month or less than \$ \$7,200 annually will be calculated at the next re-examination.

+Interim increases, regardless of the amount, will be processed when current household income is zero.

+If a family reports an increase in income within 4 months of their next annual reexamination, HACA will include the interim change at the annual re-examination.

-If HACA experiences a reduction in HCV administrative fees or has staffing limitations, the Vice President of Assisted Housing has the discretion to make a decision to process interim increases equal to or greater than \$600.00 \$480.00 a month or equal to or greater than \$7,200 annually at the next annual re-examination by providing a written notice to staff.
+If HACA experiences a change in HCV administrative fees or staffing, the Vice President of Assisted Housing, with the approval of the President and CEO, has the discretion to make changes regarding the procedures to process interim increases by providing a written notice to staff outlining which interim increases will be processed and when to process interims.